/When Chance Steps In: 15 True Stories Where Luck Quietly Changed Everything

 Story 6:

-During a big university exam, I got stuck on a math question I thought I had prepared for.
-I was sure I’d fail.
-While nervously fiddling with my calculator, I noticed a small slip of paper stuck inside the case.
+During a major university exam, I froze on a problem I was sure I’d prepared for.
+Panicking, I fumbled with my calculator and noticed a tiny piece of paper stuck inside the case.

 © FormulaFortune / Reddit